SerhiiQAA/SerhiiQAA/README.md

 - JavaScript / Python / Java(basic)
 - Selenium / Cypress / Playwright / JMeter / Postman
 - OOP / BDD
-- UI/UX / API
+- Api / UI
-- Windows / Linux
+- Windows / Linux / VirtualBox
 ___
 I like to be involved in creating quality products that improve the world around us.
 The testing process reminds me of what a coach does when training an athlete.
 The more attention you pay to this process, the better the end result will be.
 ___